Home Compare SIGN.SW vs VOW3.DE

 SIG Group vs Volkswagen: Which Stock Looks Stronger in 2026?

-Volkswagen holds the cleaner structural position, with the lead spread across profitability and growth.
+Volkswagen holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+SIG does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-The lead is spread across profitability and growth, rather than sitting in one isolated gap.
-The overall score gap is 9 points in favour of Volkswagen AG.
+This is not just a one-metric split: both profitability and growth materially support the lead.
+The overall score gap is 23 points in favour of Volkswagen AG.

 Trajectory Similarity